Eduardo Sasha: Return to Internacional

 Sasha scored twice in seven games as the Colorado won the 2014 Campeonato Gaúcho; his first goal for them came on 29 January in a 2–1 home win over São Paulo-RS, three minutes after replacing Valdívia at the Estádio Francisco Stédile.
 He got another four in 12 games in the ensuing Série A, including two in a 4–2 home win over Coritiba on 28 September.

 Internacional won another state championship the following year, with Sasha's contributions including a brace on 4 February in a 4–4 home draw against São José on 4 February 2015.
-He also got his first goals in continental competition, recording a goal in each game against Universidad de Chile in the second stage of the year's Copa Libertadores.
+He also got his first goals in continental competition, recording a goal in each game against Universidad de Chile in the second stage of that year's Copa Libertadores.

 Sasha was the team's top scorer with six goals in 15 games as Inter won a sixth consecutive state title in 2016; he opened the 3–0 home win over Juventude in the second leg of the final (4–0 aggregate).
 On the celebration, he grabbed the corner flag and started dancing a debutante ball, eluding fierce rivals Grêmio's 15-year title drought; his dance later prompted to offensive replies by Luan on the 2016 Copa do Brasil and the 2017 Copa Libertadores Finals, both won by Grêmio.

 Sasha was a regular starter for Inter during the campaign, as his side suffered relegation for the first time in history.
 In the following year's promotion season, he also struggled with recurrent ankle injuries.